-Our breakfast ride was the perfect ending to our visit at The Alisal Guest Ranch.
+Our breakfast ride was the perfect ending to our vacation at The Alisal Guest Ranch.
 And just before the ride back, the morning mist evaporated and revealed a perfect blue sky.
 As if made-to-order, my wish for the entire family to see a bald eagle on the ride back was delivered.
 Threefold.
 Searching the trees near the eagles nests, we suddenly spotted a scrappy mess of tree bark.
 Yet as it moved, we realized was actually a flutter of feathers.

 BOTH eaglets (brown feathers without the bald head yet) and one adult parent bald eagle dazzled us as we rode by.
 Unfortunately, in my excitement to try and capture the moment from horseback, the results came out rather bigfoot-like.
-So instead I leave you with one of several lovely herons we also enjoyed on our family horseback vacation at The Alisal (below).
+So instead I leave you with one of several lovely herons we also enjoyed on our Alisal dude ranch vacation.